tweag/jupyenv/README.md

 ## Documentation

-See the [website](https://jupyterwith.tweag.io/) for further instructions about the environment, kernels, and extensions.
+See the [website](https://jupyenv.io/) for further instructions about the environment, kernels, and extensions.

 ## Contributing

 PRs are welcome!

 This project provides a development shell which you can enter with `nix develop`.
 Please run `pre-commit run -all` before submitting your pull request for review.
 This will run a nix formatter for consistency.

-See the [Developers](docs/developers.md) document for information about how jupyenv is architected.

 If you are new to contributing to open source, [this guide](https://opensource.guide/how-to-contribute/) helps explain why, what, and how to successfully get involved.